apache/druid/docs/development/extensions-core/kafka-ingestion.md

 28.0.0 will cause the ingestion for that datasource to fail.
 :::

-To ingest data from multiple topics, you set `topicPattern` instead of `topic in the supervisor `ioConfig` object`.
+To ingest data from multiple topics, you set `topicPattern` instead of `topic` in the supervisor `ioConfig` object.
 You can pass multiple topics as a regex pattern as the value for `topicPattern` in `ioConfig`.
 For example, to ingest data from clicks and impressions, set `topicPattern` to `clicks|impressions` in `ioCofig`.
 Similarly, you can use `metrics-.*` as the value for `topicPattern` if you want to ingest from all the topics that start with `metrics-`.
-If new topics are added to the cluster that match the regex, Druid automatically starts ingesting from those new topics.
-A topic name that only matches partially such as `my-metrics-12` will not be included for ingestion.
+If you add a new topic that matches the regex to the cluster, Druid automatically starts ingesting from those new topics.
+Topic names that match partially, such as `my-metrics-12`, are not included for ingestion.

-When ingesting data from multiple topics, partitions are assigned based on the hashcode of the topic name and the ID of the partition within that topic.
+When ingesting data from multiple topics, Druid assigns partitions based on the hashcode of the topic name and the ID of the partition within that topic.
 The partition assignment might not be uniform across all the tasks.
 It's also assumed that partitions across individual topics have similar load.
 It is recommended that you have a higher number of partitions for a high load topic and a lower number of partitions for a low load topic.
 Assuming that you want to